 The Airmen's Stories - F/Lt.
 J I Kilmartin

-John Ignatius Kilmartin was born in Dundalk, Ireland on 8th July 1913, the son of a forester and one of eight children.
-His father died when he was nine years old and he was shipped out to Australia under a scheme to resettle deprived children.
+John Ignatius Kilmartin was born in Dundalk, Ireland on 8th July 1913, one of eight children.
+His father, an Oxford graduate and civil servant in the new republic's office of the Deputy Commissioner for Forestry, died from influenza when John was nine years old and the boy was shipped out to Australia under a scheme to resettle deprived children.

 He worked on a cattle ranch in Australia and as a bank clerk in Shanghai, where he was a professional jockey in his spare time.
 He joined the RAF on a short service commission in February 1937.
 He was posted to 6 FTS Netheravon on 5th June 1937 and joined 43 Squadron at Tangmere on 8th January 1938.